-Chopaka Mountain is the highest point in Chopaka Mountain Natural Area Preserve.
-The region near the border features mountain goats and various rare plants.
-Best of all, we found the perfect place for solitude and celebrated my 32 years.
+Chopaka Mountain is the high point in Chopaka Mountain Natural Area Preserve.
+The area near the border features mountain goats and various rare plants.
+Best of all, it was the perfect place for solitude and celebrating my 32 years.

 See more trip photos here.